realjackcrew/leornian/server/src/llm/mainJsonIntentPrompt.md

 - Only reference datapoints explicitly listed in the provided schema.
 - Aggregations (average, sum, count, list) always require an associated `groupBy`.
 - Default logical operator for filters is "AND" unless specified otherwise via `filtersMode`.
-- Filter values must strictly match datatype:
-  - Boolean fields → true/false
-  - Numeric fields → number
-  - Time fields → "HH\:MM"
+- If user does not specify time range, default to the last 30 days.
+Today is {{TODAYS_DATE}}
+- Get creative with how to create the object.
+Assume there is a way to translate the question until you have exhausted every option
-- Explicitly state `reason` when a request is not satisfiable (`satisfiable: false`).
+- Explicitly state `reason` in the unlikely event a request is not satisfiable (`satisfiable: false`).

 ## Examples

 Example 1

-User: “How many days this year did I sleep less than 7 hours?”
+User: "How many days this year did I sleep less than 7 hours?"

 {
   "satisfiable": true,